dotkernel/dot-rbac-guard/README.md

 $ composer require dotkernel/dot-rbac-guard
 ```

 Please note that this module is built around the authorization service defined in module dot-rbac.
 Running the above command will also install that package.
 You'll have to first configure dot-rbac before using this module.

 ## Configuration

-As with many Dotkernel modules, we focus on the configuration based approach of customizing the module for your needs.
+As with many Dotkernel modules, we focus on the configuration-based approach of customizing the module for your needs.

 After installing, merge the module's `ConfigProvider` with your application's config to make sure required dependencies and default module configuration are registered.
 Create a configuration file for this module in your 'config/autoload' folder.

 ### authorization-guards.global.php